ncloarec/ncloarec.github.io/_posts/2012-07-30-brigantina.md

 ---
 layout: post
-title: "Beginning of 13th National Summer School"
+title: "Selected for the 13th National Summer School"
 comments: true
 description: "Participation with the Orsay team at this international competition."
 keywords: ""